 Are you thinking about bringing your favorite plant with you on your flight?
 Then you’re in the right place because in this article we’ll tell you everything you need to know about taking plants on planes – is it allowed, what are the differences between domestic and international flights, and how to secure your plants for flight.
 It’s crucial to learn this information if you plan on traveling with a plant, especially if you’re flying internationally.
 Let’s begin!

-Can You Take Plants on a Plane?
+Can You Take Plants on a Plane in Checked or Hand Luggage?

 Plants will have to be screened in the x-ray machine to pass through security.
 If you don’t want your plant to go through the x-ray machine, your best bet is to leave it at home because screening all of your items are mandatory.
 There are only several items that are allowed for manual inspection, like prescription medicine or baby food.